 As a business owner considering your exit, when you think about the question “What’s the money for?” is “paying income taxes” a high priority?
-Chances are you are looking for ways to minimize the amount of taxes paid on a business sale, increasing the resources available to fund the things that are higher on your list.
+Chances are you are looking for ways to reduce taxes on the sale of your business, increasing the resources available to fund the things that are higher on your list.

 While taxes are one of life’s certainties, with careful advanced planning (ideally before entertaining any offers) you may find ways to reduce them.